 Additionally, I have found the ability to flag items helpful.
 If you are missing something, you don’t have to stop the process while you hunt up a piece of documentation.
 Instead, all you have to do is flag the page so that you can easily get back to it later.
 This helps me as I often find myself missing some number or piece of paper.
 Instead of trying to find the appropriate place in the program again or pausing for an hour while I try to track down the right information, I just flag it and move on to the next step.
 When I get what I need, it’s easy to return the problem place.

-TurboTax Standard is likely to cover the needs of most Canadians, and is reasonably priced at $17.99 for the online version and $39.99 for a physical copy.
-Use this link to get a 10% discount on either price.
+TurboTax Standard is likely to cover the needs of most Canadians and is reasonably priced at $19.99 for the online version and $34.99 for a physical copy.
+Use this link to get a 20% discount on either price.
 I almost missed a deduction once, and just getting that helpful advice more than made up the cost of my outlay.
 For those with average tax returns, particularly families and couples with a fair amount of deductions, the Standard version is likely to be your best bet.
+However, you can only file up to eight returns.

 Other versions for those who have more complicated taxes include:

 - Premier: Get tax help with investments and rental properties.
-If you have investment income, this is the software to get, although it will cost you $32.99 online and $69.99 on CD.
-(10% discount) For some, though, it’s worth the cost in order to avoid an even costlier tax professional.
+If you have investment income, this is the software to get, although it will cost you $34.99 online and $69.99 for download or CD.
+(20% discount) For some, though, it’s worth the cost in order to avoid an even costlier tax professional.

-It is worth noting that the Standard version can handle investments and business income and expenses.
-So, if you are fairly knowledgeable about taxes, there isn’t a need to upgrade.
-You won’t get any wizards or optimizers for investment/rental/business income and deductions when you use the Standard version.
+It is worth noting that the Standard version can handle investments and business income and expenses, so getting the Premier version might not be strictly necessary.
+If you are fairly knowledgeable about taxes, there isn’t a need to upgrade.
+You won’t get any wizards or optimizers for investment/rental/business income and deductions when you use the Standard version, though, so you have to do a little more legwork on your end.
 If you know that you will have questions, and you want the extra help, it makes sense to upgrade.
 You can compare TurboTax versions on Intuit’s site.

 Another new feature offered by TurboTax is the ProReview.
 You can submit your tax return to an analyst who works for Intuit.
-This analyst will go through your tax return line by line, and look for errors as well as provide you with suggestions that can help you reduce your tax liability… or even help you boost the amount of your refund.
+This analyst will go through your tax return line by line, and look for errors as well as provide you with suggestions that can help you reduce your tax liability, or even help you boost the amount of your refund.
+When you choose a lower-cost prod

 I’m a fan of TurboTax and have used it to prepare my family’s taxes.
 It’s a great program and worth the money if you want one of the smoothest experiences while doing your own taxes.